 The product owner is responsible for the product backlog.
-This means they are responsible for a list of new features, any change to existing features, bug fixes, etc. to make sure a team can attain a certain product outcome.
+This means they are responsible for a list of actionable tasks for new features, any change to existing features, bug fixes, etc. to make sure a team can attain a certain product outcome.
 It encompasses everything an agile team will work on.

 This is no small task as the backlog grooming (refinement) alone is substantial.